Public Health Career Options in Pennsylvania

 Next Steps for Your Public Health Career in Pennsylvania

 Public health is a solid career choice with varied industries to pursue.
-“I anticipate individuals in the workforce with public health training will be in high demand in the coming years,” says Amy Carroll-Scott, PhD, MPH, associate professor in the department of Community Health and Prevention.
+“I anticipate individuals in the workforce with public health training will be in high demand in the coming years,” says Amy Carroll-Scott, PhD, MPH, associate professor and chair of the department of Community Health and Prevention.

 Dornsife graduates have the training, skills, and confidence to succeed in any industry that employs public health practitioners.
 Others create their own unique opportunities.
 Read about our alums who pursued goals to: